-While there is no cure for gout, its symptoms can be controlled by diet changes and medication.
-These include:
+While there is no cure for gout, its symptoms can be controlled by making changes to your diet and through medication.

 Surgery is rarely used to treat gout, but may occasionally be needed to remove infected uric acid crystals, or those that interfere with joint movement.

 If you have gout, it’s important to seek treatment to reduce uric acid levels in your blood and thus prevent the formation of uric acid crystals.
 Consult an orthopaedic surgeon to discuss appropriate treatment options for you.